SolaceDev/solace-dev-codelabs/markdown/design-document-discover-develop-event-driven-apis/design-document-discover-develop-event-driven-apis.md

 ### Topic Naming Best Practices

-The topic of which an event is addressed seems like a pretty simple decision, but in reality, it can result in some negative consequences if not planned in advance.
+> aside The topic of which an event is addressed seems like a pretty simple decision, but in reality, it can result in some negative consequences if not planned >n advance.
 A topic is more than an address, it is metadata that describes the event and can be used for several purposes such as routing, access control and versioning.
 Thus, it is important to properly govern and manage the topic structure. **Regardless of your broker type**, it is a good practice to make topics structured and hierarchical the same way a RESTful Resource uses hierarchical addressing.
 In other words we want to produce hierarchical topics that rank from least specific to most specific.

 #### Parts of the Event Topic